 Physical symptoms such as:

-GAD can occur along with:
+GAD can occur along with the following:

 - Panic attacks